SofiaNords/celiacs-choice/README.md

 #### Selected Posts List
 In the existing feature, the user has to refresh the page after selecting a post in order to see the post in the "Selected Choices List".
 In a future feature I would add a useEffect function to update the component SelectPosts when the user clicks the select button.
-This way the page would not need to be refreshed before the title becomes visible in the list
+This way the page would not need to be refreshed before the title becomes visible in the list.